Wrecking yard

 A wrecking yard (Australian, New Zealand, and Canadian English), scrapyard (Irish, British and New Zealand English) or junkyard (American English) is the location of a business in dismantling where wrecked or decommissioned vehicles are brought, their usable parts are sold for use in operating vehicles, while the unusable metal parts, known as scrap metal parts, are sold to metal-recycling companies.
 Other terms include wreck yard, wrecker's yard, salvage yard, breaker's yard, dismantler and scrapheap.
 In the United Kingdom, car salvage yards are known as car breakers, while motorcycle salvage yards are known as bike breakers.
-In Australia, they are often referred to as 'Wreckers'.
+In Australia, they are often referred to as wreckers.

 Types of wreck yards

 The most common type of wreck yards are automobile wreck yards, but junkyards for motorcycles, bicycles, trucks, buses, small airplanes and boats or trains exist too.

 Scrapyard

 A scrapyard is a recycling center that buys and sells scrap metal.
 Scrapyards are effectively a scrap metal brokerage.
-Scrapyards typically buy any base metal; for example, iron, steel, stainless steel, brass, copper, aluminum, zinc, nickel, and lead would all be found at a modern-day scrapyard.
+They typically buy any base metal.
+For example, iron, steel, stainless steel, brass, copper, aluminum, zinc, nickel, and lead would all be found at a modern-day scrapyard.
 Scrapyards will often buy electronics, appliances, and metal vehicles.
 Scrapyards will sell their accumulations of metals either to refineries or larger scrap brokers.
 Metal theft is committed so thieves can sell stolen copper or other stolen valuable metals to scrapyards.